 Count the Cost

-Before you jump into the competitive fishing arena, you’ll need to take an assessment of just how much it will cost.
-Obviously, you’ll have to pay an entry fee, or membership payment for some fishing circuits, but there are a slew of other things involved with fishing tournaments that can get quite expensive.
+Before you jump into the competitive fishing arena, you’ll need to assess just how much it will cost.
+You’ll have to pay an entry fee, or membership payment for some fishing circuits, but there are a slew of other things involved with fishing tournaments that can get quite expensive.
+The tournament director should be able to point you in the right direction in terms of rules and gear requirements.

 You also need to understand that you’ll have to shell out money for travel expenses and lodging for some competitions, which can be the most expensive part of the tournament in some cases.
 Anglers who fish in tournaments also find themselves going through a considerably greater amount of lures and tackle since they are fishing more and sometimes taking more risks casting their line into areas where they can get snagged.